 Chris Morris

-Morris teamed up with his radio producer Armando Iannucci in the early 1990s to create On the Hour, a satire of news programmes.
-A television spin off, The Day Today, launched the career of comedian Steve Coogan and was hailed as one of the most important satirical shows of the 1990s.
-Morris further developed the satirical news format with Brass Eye, which lampooned celebrities whilst focusing on themes such as crime and drugs.
-For some, the apotheosis of Morris's career was a Brass Eye special dealing with the moral panic surrounding paedophilia.
-It became one of the most complained-about programmes in British television history, leading the Daily Mail to describe him as "the most loathed man on TV".
+In the early 1990s, Morris and Armando Iannucci created On the Hour, a satire of news programmes broadcast on BBC Radio 4.
+A television spinoff, The Day Today, launched the career of Steve Coogan and was hailed as one of the most important satirical shows of the 1990s.
+Morris developed the satirical news format with Brass Eye, which lampooned celebrities whilst focusing on themes such as crime and drugs.
+The Brass Eye episode "Paedogeddon", which satirised the moral panic surrounding paedophilia, became one of the most complained-about television programmes in British history.

-In 2010, Morris directed his feature-length film, Four Lions, which satirised Islamic terrorism through its portrayal of a group of inept British Muslims.
-Reception was largely positive, earning Morris his second BAFTA Film Award, this time for Outstanding Debut.
-He has directed four episodes of Iannucci's political comedy Veep and appeared onscreen in The Double and Stewart Lee's Comedy Vehicle also serving as script-editor for the latter.
+In 2010, Morris directed his first feature-length film, Four Lions, which satirises Islamic terrorism.
+Reception was largely positive, earning Morris the BAFTA for Outstanding Debut.
+He directed four episodes of Iannucci's political comedy Veep and appeared in The Double and Stewart Lee's Comedy Vehicle also serving as script-editor for the latter.
 His second feature-length film, The Day Shall Come, was released in 2019.

 Biography from the Wikipedia article Chris Morris (satirist).
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.